byrd-laif/soilMakers/readme.md

 #### *The Ecology Is The Economy.*

-***Producing something real.
-Conservation as a consequence of lifestyle/production.***
+***Producing Something Real.*** ~ **Conservation as a consequence of lifestyle/production.**

-**Projecting ones lifestyle into a future possibility, living the creative process, and designing a living that feeds the Soul and honors the Soil, that pays the Bills.**
+**Projecting ones lifestyle into a future possibility, connected with things that make living possible.
+Living the creative process of a lifestyle that feeds the Soul and honors the Soil, that pays the Bills.**

 **Examining ecologic behaviors.**